 So what had Lord Sugar achieved?
 Well, in the space of a day he had come up with a research problem, put the question to his market, and received the feedback he was looking for.
 And ofcourse, this was an act of measurement – the covers were already designed, so there was no need for qualitativefeedback as to what people liked about the covers, or how they could be improved.
 Lord Sugar got to the core of his problem rapidly, and got the measurement he needed.

-Although this medium of social media research is fairly new (though certainly gathering pace rapidly), the principal of ‘dipstick’ research has been around for many years in various forms, through tools such as omnibus surveys and panels.
+Although this medium of social media research is fairly new (though certainly gathering pace rapidly), the principle of ‘dipstick’ research has been around for many years in various forms, through tools such as omnibus surveys and panels.
 With an omnibus survey, a specific question (or number of questions) can be submitted to a target market or a particular sample pool, on a syndicated survey that may run weekly/bi-weekly/monthly.
 Results are usually turned around in a number of days.
 Surveys of this nature are indeed very useful in terms of gauging a quick response from the market and gathering attitudes towards a particular topic; however, they are unable to answer more in-depth research objectives, where a wide range of questioning is required.

 Research using social media channels is certainly more prevalent in consumer research than in business research – though its usage in a b2b capacity is certainly growing.
 Indeed, b2b research inherently leans more towards multi-modal methodologies, as many projects seek to address a number of sub-objectives.
 Projects may combine exploratory focus groups with a programme of desk research, followed by a quantitative telephone survey, in order to meet a project objective.
 And of course, all research tools have their strengths and weaknesses, their applications where they yield the best results, and Lord Sugar highlights the strengths of social media research here.